Taiping Heavenly Kingdom Northern Expedition: The expedition

-The Northern Expedition, under the command of Lin Fengxiang and Li Kaifang, departed Yangzhou on May 8, 1853.
+The Northern Expedition, under the command of Lin Fengxiang and Li Kaifang, departed Yangzhou on May 8, 1853, after breaking through Qing Imperial Commissioner Qishan's defences.
 In Pukou, the Expedition received reinforcements from Nanjing and advanced toward Chuzhou, Anhui.
 Initially, the force moved rapidly through Anhui and then Henan, leaving no supply stations or garrisons behind and declining to besiege any well-defended cities.

 The Taiping army reached the Yellow River by June, but the Qing had ordered all boats be removed from the southern shore.
 However boats were discovered at Fan County in late June.
 Only 30,000-40,000 Taiping troops were able to cross the river until Qing forces arrived.
 With his forces divided, Li Kaifang was forced to give up the siege of Huaiqing.

 The Taiping forces at times cooperated with members of the Nian militias.

 The force continued to recruit locals as it marched, swelling to a size of approximately 70,000-80,000 by the time they reached Huaiqing (also known as Qingyang), Henan.

 Abandoning its prior strategy, the Northern Expedition unsuccessfully besieged Huaiqing for two months.
 This was nothing short of disaster for the expedition; the Qing inflicted heavy losses on the Taiping and Beijing gained valuable time to prepare for the coming army.

 After abandoning the siege, the Northern Expedition retreated west into Shanxi but headed north again towards Zhili.The Manchu court was so sure that the rebels would take Beijing that they ordered for all future tax revenues to be sent towards Manchuria.
 They also called in infantry and cavalry from Manchuria and Mongolia to fortify the capital in the event of an attack.

 However, on October 30 the Northern Expedition did not immediately storm Beijing but instead marched towards Tianjin.
 Li sent for reinforcements and anticipated that they arrive by February, but Taiping troops were unable to handle the winters of Northern China.
 On February 5, Li ordered a retreat back south.
 The delay in attacking Beijing allowed the imperial army time to regroup, enabling the Qing to successfully counterattack.
 Qing generals went so far as breaking the dikes of the Grand Canal to flood the rebels.

 A relief army was sent north from Anqing in early 1854, but it was never able to reach the Northern Expedition as planned.
 Li and his top officers were captured on May 31, 1855.